Date Published: 3 January 2018

 Investors can also move between investor classes as and when the respective requirements have been met, but may not switch classes during a transaction.
 For a continuous transaction, an investor’s status would be taken to be that at the point of entry into that transaction.

 FIs have an obligation to upgrade their systems to be capable of monitoring and recording each investor’s status at the time of entry into a transaction.
 FIs should inform the clients of the time needed to process such a change in classification, and the time frame should be reasonable in light of the FI’s own processing capabilities.

-The above changes will definitely allow for a more robust protection of investors.
-The changes will also introduce much needed flexibility, and reflect the fact that MAS has taken a step forward in improving the balance struck by the current regime in achieving these twin regulatory objectives.
+The above changes will definitely allow for more robust protection of investors.
+The changes will also introduce much-needed flexibility, and reflect the fact that MAS has taken a step forward in improving the balance struck by the current regime in achieving these twin regulatory objectives.